jxxcarlson/rational-markup/rationalMarkup.md

 The project will consist of

+1. A language specification

-1. A compiler
+2. A compiler

-2. An IDE
+3. An IDE

 ## Syntax